oracle/graal/substratevm/README.md

 JDK.
 It analyses these classes to determine which classes, methods and fields are reachable during application execution.
 It then ahead-of-time compiles all reachable code and data into a native executable for a specific operating system and architecture.
-This entire process is called **image build-time** to clearly distinguish it from the compilation of Java source code to bytecode.
+This entire process is called **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.

 GraalVM Native Image supports JVM-based languages, e.g., Java, Scala, Clojure, Kotlin.
-The resulting native image can, optionally, execute dynamic languages like JavaScript, Ruby, R, or Python.
+The resulting native image can, optionally, execute dynamic languages like JavaScript, Ruby, R or Python.
 Polyglot embeddings can also be compiled ahead-of-time.
 To inform `native-image` of guest languages used by an application, specify `--language:<languageId>` for each guest language used (e.g., `--language:js`).